decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 ## Lower level functions

 Another way to perform operations on the Ethereum blockchain is through the _ethereum controller_ library.
 This controller is packaged with the SDK, so you don't need to run any manual installations.
-This controller is lower level than `eth-connect`, so it's tougher to use but more flexible.
+This controller operates at a lower level than `eth-connect` (in fact `eth-connect` is built upon it) so it's tougher to use but more flexible.

 To import the Ethereum controller into your scene file:

 ```ts
 import * as EthereumController from "@decentraland/EthereumController"